 Maxo has officially done it!
 He has achieved his healthy target weight!!
 We can confidently say our fat Labrador has successfully morphed into a fit Labrador!

 Weighing in at 29.5 kg Maxo has transformed from an obese Labrador into Maxo the Superdog!
 Maxo can run, jump, swim and play- with energy to spare!
 No longer satisfied with tagging along behind his doggy friends, Maxo keeps up with the best of them and can now outrun many!
-Who’d have thought?
+Who would have thought?

-Instead of lardy- he is lean, instead of fatigued -he is fit and instead of tubby- he is terrific!
+Instead of lardy, he is lean!
+Instead of fatigued, he is fit!
+And instead of tubby, he is terrific!
 Maxo has completely transformed!

 So much so that visitors often think he is a different dog!

 Having lost 15.5 kg since September, Maxo is barely recognizable and looks so much younger.
 His energy levels have sky rocketed and finally he is living a life befitting of a three year old Labrador!

 Want to achieve fantastic weight loss results for your overweight Labrador?
 Visit WAGSTA Wellness to discover our veterinary-backed dog diet plans today.